wuhongyi/PKUXIADAQ/docs/en/_sources/INSTALL.rst.txt

 The operating system tested by this program includes CentOS7 / Scientific Linux 7 / CentOS8 / Ubuntu18.04 / Ubuntu20.04

 **This package uses PLX9054 driver with version 8.23.
-The operating systems supported by this version of the driver are CentOS 7 / CentOS 8 / Debian 08 / Debian 09 / Debian 10 / Ubuntu 18.04.**
+The operating systems supported by this version of the driver are CentOS 7 / CentOS 8 / Debian 08 / Debian 09 / Debian 10 / Ubuntu 18.04 / Ubuntu 20.04.**

 ..
 DANGER::
    Graphical interface programs and non-graphical interface programs cannot run at the same time!